MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/configure-policy-migrate-labels.md

 - If you are in the middle of defining and configuring the labels that you want to use, we recommend that you complete this process by using the Azure portal, and then migrate the labels.
 This strategy avoids duplicating labels during the migration process, that will then need to be edited in the Security & Compliance Center.

-- Policies, including policy settings and who has access to them (scoped policies) are not migrated.
+- Policies, including policy settings and who has access to them (scoped policies), and all advanced client settings are not migrated.
 For these changes that are not migrated, you will need to configure the relevant options in the Security & Compliance Center after the labels are migrated.

     For a more consistent user experience, we recommend you publish the same labels in the same scopes in the Security & Compliance Center.